Robert Kerns (Photo provided by Attorney General’s Office)

 But in March, Ferman’s office dismissed the charges against Kerns when his defense team discovered that lab reports the office had said showed the victim had the generic version of the drug Ambien in her system in fact showed she had none.

 Kerns was accused of drugging and assaulting the alleged victim.
 The charges against him included rape of an unconscious victim, rape of an impaired person, sexual assault, aggravated indecent assault, possession of a controlled substance and possession with the intent to manufacture or deliver, according to the docket.

-“At issue is the lab analysis of the report, which appeared to indicate an identifiable value related to the presence of the drug zolpidem,” Ferman said in March.
+“At issue is the lab analysis of the report, which appeared to indicate an identifiable value related to the presence of the drug zolpidem,” Ferman said last month.
 “The investigator incorrectly interpreted that value as meaning that the lab discovered trace amounts of the drug in the complainant’s system.
 In fact, the proper conclusion was that the lab did not find any amount of the drug zolpidem in the complainant at all.”

 According to the agent’s affidavit of probable cause attached to the criminal complaint, on Oct.
-25, 2013, Kerns decided to close his firm—Kerns Pearlstine Onorato and Hladik—early to celebrate a colleague passing the bar.
+25, 2013, Kerns decided to close the firm—Kerns Pearlstine Onorato and Hladik—early to celebrate a colleague passing the bar.
 The office was invited to a restaurant for a celebration, at which the alleged victim said she had one-and-a-half glasses of wine and two limoncello shots that Kerns bought.